tundish/junkdlc/blog/content/001_dialogue_and_action.md

 + Completion

 The Discussion state represents the negotiation between parties prior to Construction.
-The action may terminate sub-optimally in states Withdrawn, Defaulted or Cancelled.
+The action may terminate sub-optimally to states Withdrawn, Defaulted or Cancelled.

 I renamed some of the transitions so they are specific to the role which performs them.
 This disambiguates the negotiation phase between Elaboration and Discussion.